damienrobson/blog/src/about.md

 an Accessibility Champion.
 I've had the honour and pleasure of working with some amazing people over the 6 years I've been there, and I'd like to think that I've built some friendships for life because of it.

+In my spare time, I game (I've had a controller in my hands since the age of three) or watch sports (football and F1 are my go-to choices).